Christian Ramos: International career

-Before he came to pro in 2008, his talent allowed him to captain the Peru national under-17 football team when the country first hosted the 2005 FIFA U-17 World Cup, also the first youth World Cup Peru participated.
+Before Ramos came to pro in 2008, his talent allowed him to captain the Peru national under-17 football team when the country first hosted the 2005 FIFA U-17 World Cup, also the first youth World Cup Peru participated.
 He later participated in the 2007 South American U-20 Championship with the Peru national under-20 football team, but not successful.

 With these experiences and good performance in club level, he was called up into the national team of Peru, first for the failed 2010 World Cup qualifiers where he debuted against Venezuela in a 1–3 away defeat.
 He was included in 2011 Copa América, where he played well and helped Peru to obtain third place, even though he only played in three matches.
 He became a regular member in the country's yet another failed 2014 World Cup qualifiers.
 He presided over ongoing turmoil of the national team and appeared in a string of friendlies in 2014, where he would score his first international goal against Panama in Lima on 6 August, which Peru won 3–0.

 He returned to the national team for the 2015 Copa América, where he only appeared in two games as Peru repeated its 2011 performance to win bronze.
 He also got into the national team in Copa América Centenario and appeared in all four games.
 He also got more permanent matches during the 2018 World Cup qualifiers, where he also scored his first goal in an official game, against Paraguay in a 4–1 away victory.
 His ongoing good form continued throughout the qualification and in the decisive home game playoff against New Zealand, he scored his third and the most important goal in his career, to give Peru a 2–0 win and the country's return to FIFA World Cup after 36 years.

+In May 2018, he was named in Peru's provisional 24-man squad for the 2018 FIFA World Cup in Russia.
 He made into the final 23 in the 2018 FIFA World Cup, appeared in all three group stage games as Peru exited with one win and two defeats.